huberfe/huberfe.github.io/jobs.md

 The position is offered for 2 years, with a salary of approx. 140'000 PLN gross / year and travel funding.
 The position includes Polish social security coverage, including health insurance.
 See [Calculla](https://calculla.com/polish_net_gross_earnings_calculator) for approximate net earnings, and [Numbeo](https://www.numbeo.com/cost-of-living/in/Gdansk) for cost of living estimates.

 Applicants should send their application (CV, names + email of two references, copy or link to PhD thesis, a research statement is strongly encouraged, signed [data processing statement](data_processing_statement_POSTDOC.pdf)) with subject “NCN Postdoc” to:  felix.huber@ug.edu.pl

-## Hints for PhD applicants:

-- In your CV, detail your education and research experience, publications/projects, any awards, and any other activities or interests that you consider relevant.
-Make it easy to read: Add clear dates including months, add links to material (e.g journal _and_ arxiv links for papers, thesis, code, projects..).

-- Ideally, any claim (e.g. rank X in national competition, member of university robot team) should be easily verifiable (e.g. by a link to the respective website or report).
-If the prize/ranking/competition is not international, consider explaining it.

-- Note for PhD applications: I will consider MSc/BSc thesis and project works much higher than any kind of online certificates or course contents.
-If you did an exciting project, point it out in the cover letter (and if you wrote a report on it, link it or add it in the single pdf), and explain why it is interesting.

-- For your cover letter, consider the following questions:
-(1) How does your background relate to the position?
-(2) How do you see yourself contributing to the research project (with which skills or strenghts)?
-(3) How does the position relate to your motivation in research and your long-term goals?
-(4) Which of your previous works best represents you as a suitable candidate, and why?
-This could be, for example, a publication or part of your PhD/MSc thesis.
-If you choose a publication with multiple authors, please explain your own contribution.

-- To answer some of the questions above, it will help if to look at some recent works: [arxiv](https://arxiv.org/a/huber_f_1.html), for example
-[arXiv:2605.13832](https://arxiv.org/abs/2605.13832), [arXiv:2411.04120](https://arxiv.org/abs/2411.04120), [arXiv:2512.20326](https://arxiv.org/abs/2512.20326), [arXiv2310.00612](https://arxiv.org/abs/2310.00612).
-Note that we use a lot of semidefinite programming, graph theory, tensors, representation theory, non-commutative algebras, and finally quantum information (Nielsen \& Chuang).

-- By the time of starting the position, you need to have finished the previous degree.

-- I prefer applications that were written by yourself, not AI.
-(I will reject applications that are clearly AI written)